 Agent: Julian Alexander

-His forthcoming book, Revolution, will reveal the remarkably diverse ways in which the cultural, social, technological, and political revolutions of the Regency period continue both to inspire and haunt our world.
+The Regency Revolution (Atlantic, 2019) reveals the remarkably diverse ways in which the cultural, social, technological, and political revolutions of the Regency period continue both to inspire and haunt our world.